Our work brings data science to deliberative democracy.

 We envision a world in which governance better reflects public will.

 The Computational Democracy Project was founded in 2018 as a non-profit continuation of Polis's open source work and the mission behind it.
-Primarily, we consider how what is possible in collective intelligence might advance over the course of the next century, given advancements in machine learning, and how we can make those advancements readily available to those who seek to empower citizens in policy-making processes.
+Primarily, the organization considers how what is possible in collective intelligence might advance over the course of the next century, given advancements in machine learning, and how we can enable those who seek to empower citizens to operationalize those advancements in policy-making processes.

 We believe democratic processes benefit when human voices are treated with the deepest possible respect, and have seen firsthand how new methods of synthesizing human voices can be immensely powerful agents of change.
 Ultimately, we seek a world in which political agenda-setting power rests in the hands of the most inclusive possible set of engaged citizens and independent public servants, rather than in the hands of established factions, special interests, parties, and pundits.